Cefa-Dri (Canada)This page contains information on Cefa-Dri for veterinary use.

 Cefa-Dri has been shown by extensive clinical studies to be efficacious in the treatment of mastitis in dry cows, when caused by Streptococcus agalactiae.

-Treatment of the dry cow with Cefa-Dri is indicated in any cow known to harbor any of these organisms in the udder at drying off.
+Treatment of the dry cow with Cefa-Dri is indicated in any cow known to harbour any of these organisms in the udder at drying off.

 Completely milk out all four quarters.
 The udder and teats should be thoroughly washed with warm water containing a suitable dairy antiseptic and dried, preferably using individual paper towels.
 Carefully scrub the teat end and orifice with 70% alcohol, using a separate swab for each teat.
 Allow to dry.

-Cefa-Dri (cephapirin benzathine) is packaged with the new Opti-Sert® Protective Cap.
+Cefa-Dri (cephapirin benzathine) is packaged with the protective cap.

 Insert syringe tip into the teat canal and expel the entire contents of syringe into the quarter.
 Withdraw the syringe and gently massage the quarter to distribute the medication.

-Do not infuse contents of the mastitis syringe into the teat canal if the Opti-Sert Protective Cap is broken or damaged.
+Do not infuse contents of the mastitis syringe into the teat canal if the protective cap is broken or damaged.

 Cefa-Dri should be administered with caution to subjects which have demonstrated some form of allergy, particularly to penicillin.
 Such reactions are rare; however, should they occur, consult your veterinarian.